 Is “the Biggest Criticism” the name of the band?
 No. The unnamed band released the debut, so the sentence must be heavily revised to shift “the band” to immediately follow the introductory modifier: “Since the release of their 2002 debut, the band has been the subject of criticism, primarily that it couldn’t replicate its raucous live energy in the studio.”
 (Also — in American English, at least — a band is a single entity and should be referred to by single pronouns.)

-8 Responses to “7 More Fixes for Dangling Modifiers”
+8 thoughts on “7 More Fixes for Dangling Modifiers”

 Being unaware of dangling modifiers, this post will help me in my future writing endeavors.

 Always a good reminder–and those were some ripsnorting examples, Marc!

 Do you think that No. 7 should read this way, “Since the release of its 2002 debut, the band has … “?

 Also for No. 6, what happened to the CIA?

 According to the CIA, the list of …

 “The writer must introduce themselves” – in point 5 of this article.
 Is this correct English?

 Found just this morning on the web site of a TV station in Boston: “After sitting on the shelf for 10 years, Peterson decided to take a closer look at a WWII helmet.”

 My favorite example of this: Swimming happily, the corpse floated by his head.